 Taco Bamba, a restaurant chain with five locations in the Washington, D.C area, has turned to offering delivery drop-offs by neighborhood as a way to reach consumers that may live too far away from its restaurants to want to order pickup.

 The idea built on lunch drop-offs Taco Bamba was already doing in local office buildings before the pandemic hit, chef and owner Victor Albisu told Restaurant Dive.
 Beyond these lunch programs, Taco Bamba had never offered delivery and had no plans to do so, wanting to focus on the dining room experience instead.

-Now, diners can select the neighborhood location closest to them on the restaurant’s website, which includes a description of each dropoff point and accepts 15 orders per time slot.
-Customers are also prompted to fill out a description of the make and model of their car if they would like their meal to be delivered to their car directly at the dropoff point.
+As of May 2020, diners could select the neighborhood location closest to them on the restaurant’s website, which included a description of each dropoff point and accepted 15 orders per time slot.
+Customers were also prompted to fill out a description of the make and model of their car if they would like their meal to be delivered to their car directly at the dropoff point.

-Taco Bamba’s own employees are driving the orders to these locations, and all hands are on deck — staff ranging from bartenders to chefs are fulfilling neighborhood delivery Monday through Friday.
+Taco Bamba’s own employees drove the orders to these locations, and all hands were on deck — staff ranging from bartenders to chefs are fulfilled neighborhood delivery Monday through Friday as of May 2020.
 The chain has also partnered with Grubhub, but Albisu said that the chain is experiencing a higher volume of orders for neighborhood dropoffs.